Trovemaster/TROVE/docs/source/theory.rst

 reduced Hamiltonian is constructed by averaging the total vibrational (:math:`J=0`) Hamiltonian :math:`\hat{H}` on the ground-state primitive vibrational basis functions of the other subspaces

-\label{eq.reduced_H}
+:label: eq.reduced_H
 :math:`\hat{H}^{(i)}(\mathbf{Q}^{(i)}) = \left< 0_p| \langle 0_q | \cdots \left<0_r|\hat{H}|0_r \right> \cdots |0_q \rangle |0_p \right>`

-As well as giving symmetrised functions, solving equation \ref{eq.Schrodinger_subspace} also gives better basis functions for the system since the problem is closer to the full dimensionality.
+As well as giving symmetrised functions, solving equation :eq.Schrodinger_subspace: also gives better basis functions for the system since the problem is closer to the full dimensionality.
 The solutions can also be contracted, by energy for example.
 The TROVE symmetry paper gives examples of how the method works for AB:math:`_2` and XY:math:`_3` type molecules.
 The total basis set for the full dimensionality of the molecule is constructed by a direct product of the :math:`L`